mparusinski/OSXDeviceMapper/README.md

 ```

 Both arguments are optional.
-* The first option tells whether to create a Debug build
+* The first option tells whether to create a debug build
   or a release build.
 It defaults to Release
 * The second argument if specified tells the build script
   to copy the build artifacts to the specified folder.